awsdocs/aws-control-tower-guide/doc_source/updating-account-factory-accounts.md

 **To update an account in the AWS Control Tower console**

-1. When signed in to AWS Control Tower, navigate to the **Accounts** page\.
+1. When signed in to AWS Control Tower, navigate to the **Organization** page\.

-1. In the list of accounts, select the account you wish to update\.
+1. In the list of OUs and accounts, select the name of the account you wish to update\.
 Accounts that are available for updating show a status of **Update available**\.

 1. Next you'll see the **Account details** page for your selected account\.